How to Uncover Pseudo-Standardistas

 -

-Pseudo-standardistas claim to be member of standard bodies and organizations like e.g. W3C.
-However, a non-paper member participating in W3C work will usually have at least one results page of entries when searching for him or her, so try e.g. searching at Google for contributions on W3C mailing lists.
-(Searching does of course work for verifying contributions to other organizations, too.)
+Pseudo-standardistas report to be member of standard bodies and organizations like e.g. W3C.
+However, a non-paper member participating in W3C work will usually have at least one results page of entries when reviewing their work, so try searching Google for contributions on W3C mailing lists.
+(Searching does work for verifying contributions to other initiatives, too.)

 -